Describing Quasi-Graphic Matroids: On quasi-graphic matroids

 \begin{corollary} Let $G$ be a graph and let $(\Bb,\Ll,\Ff)$ be a proper tripartition of the cycles of $G$ such that $M=M(G,\Bb,\Ll,\Ff)$ is connected. \begin{enumerate} \item Either $G$ is connected or $M$ is lifted-graphic. \item If $M$ is lifted-graphic, then $M$ has a connected graph obtained by successively identifying pairs of vertices in distinct components of $G$. \end{enumerate} \end{corollary}

-Thus every quasi-graphic matroid has a connected framework.
+Thus every { connected} quasi-graphic matroid has a connected framework.

-Our next result says that quasi-graphic matroids are essentially 3-connected: a connected quasi-graphic matroid that is neither lifted-graphic nor frame is either 3-connected or decomposes along 2-sums with graphic matroids.
+Our next result says that quasi-graphic matroids are {in some sense, generally} 3-connected: a connected quasi-graphic matroid that is neither lifted-graphic nor frame is either 3-connected or decomposes along 2-sums with graphic matroids.